BrennanB/quartz/content/DESIGN/Previous Robots/2014 Robot Mackenzie.md

 ## Team Abilities

 2014 was the first year the robot was designed prior to manufacturing.
-The team had an influx of new strong [[mentor]]s who were alumni of other teams.
+The team had an influx of new strong [[Mentor]]s who were alumni of other teams.
 This year the team invested in a small tabletop [[Drill Press]] and had a few parts that were manufactured by a local engineering firm.
 The rest of the robot was [[COTS]] or made with simple hand tools much like [[2013 Robot Aunt Jemima]].

 ## Robot Name